ipython/traitlets/docs/source/config.rst

     from traitlets.config.configurable import Configurable
     from traitlets import Int, Float, Unicode, Bool

-    class MyClass(Configurable):
+    class School(Configurable):
         name = Unicode('defaultname', help="the name of the object").tag(config=True)
         ranking = Integer(0, help="the class's ranking").tag(config=True)
         value = Float(99.0)
         # The rest of the class implementation would go here..

-    # Construct from config via MyClass(config=..)
+    # Construct from config via School(config=..)

-In this example, we see that :class:`MyClass` has three attributes, two of which (``name``, ``ranking``) can be configured.
+In this example, we see that :class:`School` has three attributes, two of which (``name``, ``ranking``) can be configured.
 All of the attributes are given types and default values.
-If a :class:`MyClass` is instantiated, but not configured, these default values will be used.
+If a :class:`School` is instantiated, but not configured, these default values will be used.
 But let's see how to configure this class in a configuration file

 .. code-block:: python

     # Sample config file
-    c.MyClass.name = 'coolname'
+    c.School.name = 'coolname'
-    c.MyClass.ranking = 10
+    c.School.ranking = 10

-After this configuration file is loaded, the values set in it will override the class defaults anytime a :class:`MyClass` is created.
+After this configuration file is loaded, the values set in it will override the class defaults anytime a :class:`School` is created.
 Furthermore, these attributes will be type checked and validated anytime they are set.
 This type checking is handled by the :mod:`traitlets` module, which provides the :class:`~traitlets.Unicode`, :class:`~traitlets.Integer` and